- Oops!Something went wrong.Please try again later.

-A copy of the portfolio manager’s presentation from the meeting is posted to the Funds’ website at www.dws.com.
-For more information on each Fund, including the most recent month-end performance, visit www.dwsfunds.com or call (800) 349-4281.
+For more information on the Fund, including its most recent month-end performance, visit dws.com or call (800) 349-4281.

-The Central and Eastern Fund, Inc. is non-diversified and can take larger positions in fewer issues, increasing its potential risk.
+The Fund, Inc. is non-diversified and can take larger positions in fewer issues, increasing its potential risk.
 Investing in foreign securities presents certain risks, such as currency fluctuations, political and economic changes, and market risks.
+Emerging markets tend to be more volatile and less liquid than the markets of more mature economies, and generally have less diverse and less mature economic structures and less stable political systems than those of developed countries.
 Any fund that focuses in a particular segment of the market or region of the world will generally be more volatile than a fund that invests more broadly.

-The European Union, the United States and other countries have imposed sanctions on Russia in response to Russian military and other actions in recent years.
+The United States, the European Union, the United Kingdom and other countries have imposed sanctions on Russia in response to Russian military and other actions in recent years.
 These sanctions have adversely affected Russian individuals, issuers and the Russian economy.
 Russia, in turn, has imposed sanctions targeting Western individuals, businesses and products.
 The various sanctions have adversely affected, and may continue to adversely affect, not only the Russian economy, but also the economies of many countries in Europe, including countries in Central and Eastern Europe.
-The continuation of current sanctions or the imposition of additional sanctions may materially adversely affect the value of the Funds’ portfolios.
+The continuation of current sanctions or the imposition of additional sanctions may materially adversely affect the value of the Fund’s portfolios.

 Past performance is no guarantee of future results.

 The brand DWS represents DWS Group GmbH & Co.
 KGaA and any of its subsidiaries such as DWS Distributors, Inc. which offers investment products or DWS Investment Management Americas, Inc. and RREEF America L.L.C. which offer advisory services.
-(R-068484-1) (06/19)
+(R-091236-1) (07/22)